Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Arias has seven doubles, seven home runs and 24 walks while hitting .199.
+- Arias is hitting .199 with seven doubles, seven home runs and 24 walks.

 - He has scored in 16 of 70 games (22.9%), including multiple runs twice.